 Remember: You can always change what you write about.
-You can always rewrite and tweak you bio.
+You can always rewrite and tweak your bio.
 Everyone does it.
-Even established writers and creators change their bios as they progress and decide they want to write about different things.
-It's not marriage decision.
+Even prolific writers and creators change their bios as they progress and decide they want to write about different things.
+It's not a marriage decision.

 Just own where you are today—and steer your ship moving forward.

-Now, here are a few examples of credible, compelling Twitter Bios to give you a sense of what you should be aiming for.
+Below, you'll find a few examples of credible, compelling Twitter Bios to give you a sense of what you should be aiming for.
 If you've been struggling with writer's block when writing your Twitter bio, these ideas should grant you inspiration.